Amaryllis plant, Lily Bulbs

 Indoors, Table Top, Living Room ,Flowering Plants, Outdoor Plants, Plants for Balcony

-SKU: CMP103 Categories: Flowering Plants, Outdoor Plants, Plants - Delivery Bangalore, Plants for Balcony Tag: newformat
+SKU: CMP103 Categories: Plants - Delivery Bangalore, Flowering Plants, Outdoor Plants, Plants for Balcony Tags: final, newformat

 Amaryllis are extremely famous for their brilliantly-colored flowers, and that too in various shades of red, pink, white, orange, or salmon.
 Some of their varieties consist of striped and multicolored flowers as well.